vimarsh-soni/News-Article-Classification/Dataset/README.md

 This directory consists of 2225 documents from the BBC news website corresponding to stories in five topical areas from 2004-2005.
-Natural Classes: 5 (business, entertainment, politics, sport, tech) News articles related to these topics are provided in the sub-directories.
+Natural Classes: 5 (business, entertainment, politics, sport, tech).
+News articles related to these topics are provided in the sub-directories.

 CheckCSV.csv is the file used as input in the python code.